 Mixing sapphires with other jewellery and stones

 If you're looking at sapphire engagement rings, for example, it's important to consider your personal style and how your stones reflect that.
 For lovers of vintage, adding milgrain edges to your band may help you achieve your look.
 If you'd rather keep it modern, a micropavé halo setting could be a better choice.

 Diamonds are a popular option to go alongside a sapphire, whether they're placed next to the stone in a classic three-stone design or pavé-set, as they allow all shades of sapphire to really shine.

-Wear complementary colored stones
+Wear complementary coloured stones

 Let your sapphire shine